aws/aws-sam-cli/docs/usage.rst

 Visual Studio Code
 ^^^^^^^^^^^^^^^^^^

-Now that we have both dependencies and ptvsd enabled within our code we configure VS Code Debugging - Assuming you're still in the application folder and have code command in your path, let's open up VS Code:
+Now that we have both dependencies and ptvsd enabled within our code we configure Visual Studio Code (VS Code) Debugging - Assuming you're still in the application folder and have code command in your path, let's open up VS Code:

 .. code:: bash
     code .

-NOTE: If you don't have code in your Path, please open up a new instance of VS Code from `python-debugging/` folder we created earlier.
+``NOTE``: If you don't have code in your Path, please open up a new instance of VS Code from ``python-debugging/`` folder we created earlier.

-In order to setup Visual Studio Code (VS Code) for debugging with AWS SAM CLI, use the following launch configuration:
+In order to setup VS Code for debugging with AWS SAM CLI, use the following launch configuration:

 .. code:: json